tencentyun/intlcloud-documents/product/计算/无服务器云函数/开发指南/创建部署程序包_intl.md

 >**Notes:**
 >1.
-Normally, locally installed dependent libraries also work well on the SCF platform, but in certain cases, the binary files installed may cause compatibility problems.
+Usually, locally installed dependent libraries also work well on the SCF platform, but in certain cases, the binary files installed may cause compatibility problems.
 If this occurs, please [contact us](https://cloud.tencent.com/document/product/583/9712).
 >2.
 For the Python programming language in the sample, libraries and dependencies will be installed locally using the pip tool.
 Please make sure that you have Python and pip installed locally.